Jack of the United States

 The jack of the United States, referred to as the Union Jack by the U.S. Navy, is a maritime jack flag flown on the bow of U.S. vessels that are moored or anchored.
 In addition to commissioned U.S. Navy ships, the jack is used by the U.S. Coast Guard, the Military Sealift Command, the ships of the National Oceanic and Atmospheric Administration, and other U.S. government entities.
 While anchored or moored, the jack is flown on the bow of a ship, and the ensign (which, for the U.S. Navy is the national flag) is flown on the stern.
 Once under way, the jack is lowered.

-The Union Jack was adopted on June 14, 1777,' alongside the U.S. national flag itself.
-Since then, the jack has essentially consisted of the canton of the national flag, with each star added to the national flag being added to the Union Jack also.'
+The Union Jack was adopted on June 14, 1777, alongside the U.S. national flag itself.
+Since then, the jack has essentially consisted of the canton of the national flag, with each star added to the national flag being added to the Union Jack also.

 It is widely held that, before the Union Jack, the jack of the United States was the First Navy Jack.
 The exact historical appearance of this flag is disputed, but it is displayed today by the Navy bearing a rattlesnake and motto.
-During the last several decades, the Union Jack has sometimes been temporarily removed from use—such as from 1975 to 1976, when the First Navy Jack was flown for the U.S. Bicentennial; in 2000, when submarines and submarine tenders flew a special jack for the hundredth anniversary of the first commissioned U.S. Navy submarine; and for all warships from 2002 to 2019, when the Navy flew the First Navy Jack for the Global War on Terrorism.
+During the last several decades, the Union Jack has sometimes been temporarily removed from use—such as from 1975 to 1976, when the First Navy Jack was flown for the U.S. Bicentennial; in 2000, when submarines and submarine tenders flew a special jack for the hundredth anniversary of the first commissioned U.S. Navy submarine; and for all warships from 2002 to 2019, when the Navy flew the First Navy Jack for the war on terror.